 Bovine tuberculosis and brucellosis are endemic in the Slave River Lowlands and Wood Buffalo National Park populations but the Mackenzie and Nahanni populations are free of those two diseases.
 The Bison Control Area is a program to reduce the risk of disease transmission to the Mackenzie and Nahanni populations.

-The Wood Bison Management Strategy for the Northwest Territories guides the development of population-specific management plans for each of the wood bison populations in the NWT.
-The management plans, developed in partnership with Tlicho Government, Wildlife Management Boards and community stakeholders, will contain technical objectives and actions to help with the recovery of free-ranging healthy wood bison in the NWT.
+The Wood Bison Management Strategy for the Northwest Territories guides the development of management plans for each of the wood bison populations in the NWT.
+The management plans, developed in partnership with the Tlicho Government, Wildlife Management Boards and community stakeholders will contain objectives and actions to sustain and recover healthy wood bison in the NWT.